strvcom/eslint-config-javascript/README.md

 ### [Environments](environments)

-These rules are the ones you should be including in your *.eslintrc* configuration.
+These rules are the ones you should be including in your *.eslintrc.{js,json,yml}* configuration.
 They are separated into categories based on the environment for which the code is being developed.
 Additionally, each environment provides several levels of "strictness" which the developer can choose from.
 This level of separation is meant as a means to gradual adoption of **all the rulesets**.

 > It is recommended for new projects to include all levels.